-(i) All instructors for the DOC BCC must meet or exceed the Instructor Certification standards for instructors at DPSST Basic courses and must be currently certified by the Department in the categories instructed
+(i) All instructors for the DOC BCC must meet or exceed the Instructor Certification standards for instructors at DPSST Basic courses and must be currently certified by the Department in the categories instructed.

-(ii) DOC must verify that an instructor providing instruction within a category has the requisite subject matter knowledge, skills and abilities hours, such as classroom, skills sheets, online training and scenarios; (ii) Classes with associated Instructional Goals and related hours;
+(ii) DOC must verify that an instructor providing instruction within a category has the requisite subject matter knowledge, skills and abilities.